oatw/luda/site/markdown/_general/introduction.md

 If you stick to a specific framework or UI library, please just close the page, I don't want to waste your time.
-But If you're looking for something helps to create reusable components cross framewoks speaking different languages, you could give Luda a try.
+But If you're looking for something helps to create reusable components across framewoks speaking different languages, you could give Luda a try.

 Luda takes part in the process after templates parsed and leaves the parsing work